Changing the Due Dates of Your Bills: Is It Possible?

 Can You Change the Due Dates on Your Bills?

 You may be able to change the due dates on some — or, if you’re lucky, all — of your bills.
-Each company likely has its own policy, but it never hurts to reach out to customer service over the phone, in an email, through an online chat portal, or even in an old-fashioned letter.
+Each company will have its own policy.
+To find out what’s possible, simply reach to customer service via phone, email, online chat, or even old-fashioned letter.
 If the service provider is local, you may also be able to make the request in person.
 Your request may well be honored, down to exactly which day of the month your bill is due.

 However, setting your own bill due dates is never guaranteed.
-A company has the right to reject your request, but many offer this service as a courtesy to loyal customers.
+Many companies offer this service as a courtesy to loyal customers, but they have the right to reject your request.

 Why Might Someone Change the Due Dates of Their Bills?